w3c/guide/process/tilt/index.md

 TiLT does not replace the Technical Strategy Function (e.g., what Workshops W3C should organize).
 Note, however, that the TiLT does play a role for related decisions (e.g., Workshop approval).

 TiLT does not replace Board of Directors nor W3C Senior Leadership team (SLT) functions.
-For example, the TiLT does not establish a budget, but through its decisions (e.g., Workshop approval), there are likely to be budgetary impacts (e.g., Workshop costs, human resources for Team Contacts, etc.).
+For example, the TiLT does not establish a budget, but through its decisions (e.g., Workshop approval), there are likely to be budgetary impacts (e.g., Workshop costs, human resources for Staff Contacts, etc.).
 Thus, TiLT may be asked to provide input to budget discussions.

 ## Composition {#composition}